ishanpranav/Rebus/Design.md

 # Design
 Ishan Pranav\'s REBUS is a multiplayer space trading game.
 Each player is either operated by a human or a computer opponent.
 ## Objective
-The objective of the game is to be the largest contributor of credits (the game currency) toward the Universal Project.
+The objective of the game is to be the largest contributor of credits (the game currency) toward a Universal Project.
 To achieve their objective, a player can issue orders to units (spacecraft) under their control in real time: Some execute immediately, and others are asynchronous.
 Players can decide to contribute any amount at any time, but all contributing players are charged simultaneously at regular intervals.[^1]
-## Communication
-Players can communicate within the game client and transfer credits freely.
-Players can only transfer commodities indirectly (see [commerce](#Commerce)).
 ## Units
 Each unit can carry one commodity, each of which has a unique mass.
 The mass of a commodity does not affect a unit\'s ability to carry it.
 A player can order a unit to jettison (and destroy) its cargo at any time.
 ## Navigation